labgem/microscope-user-doc/docs/content/mage/labelCPDOldNew.rst

 Manually report
 =================================

-In few cases, the correspondences may not have been established automatically between the old and new version.
+In few cases, the correspondences may not have been established automatically between the previous and the current version.

 It can be caused by 3 types of issues when we try to make the correspondences:

-* **multiple_hit**: Several genes on the old sequence matched the same gene on the new sequence.
+* **multiple mapping**: Several genes on the old sequence matched the same gene on the new sequence.
 It happens if the genes are identical (same best BLASTp possible match), you then have to chose which annotation to transfer to the gene on the new sequence.
-* **overlap**: Two (or more) genes have the same stop but the identity between them is not good enough to the report the annotation.
-You have to check if the genes are the same and decide to report the annotation or not.
+* **Ambiguous mapping**: Two (or more) genes have the same stop codon but the identity between them is not good enough to report the annotation (the start codon is different).
+You have to check if the genes are the same and decide to report the annotation or not, adjust the start or not ...
-* **no_cpd**: no significant hit on the new sequence.
+* **No mapping**: no significant hit on the new sequence.

 In order to solve these cases, the user have to manually check these CDS using specifics informations given in the different results tables and the gene information window.